christoshrousis/christos-hrousis-2020/content/blog/03-using-firefox-dev-tools-to-understand-how-a-simple-wave-svg-css-animation-works/index.md

 }
 ```

-Let's add a new step at 50%, we'll add 10px to the y-axis, and guesstimate where we will be on x-axis, let's just us 0px.
+Let's add a new step at 50%, we'll add 5px to the y-axis, and guesstimate where we will be on x-axis, let's just say 0px.
 This will give us something like this:

 ```css
 @keyframes move-forever {